radiant-rstats/radiant.data/README.md

 #### Explore

 Radiant is interactive.
-Results update immediately when inputs are changed (i.e., no separate dialog boxes) and/or when a button is pressed (e.g., `Estimate` in _Regression > Logistic regression (GLM)_).
+Results update immediately when inputs are changed (i.e., no separate dialog boxes) and/or when a button is pressed (e.g., `Estimate` in _Model > Logistic regression (GLM)_).
 This greatly facilitates exploration and understanding of the data.

 #### Cross-platform